wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    * The secret-keeping service (macOS Keychain, GPG, Yubikey, <a href="#Keybase">Keybase.io</a>, <a href="#SelfService">employer-specified</a>, etc.)
    * Whether to sign every commit or just git tags per release
    <br /><br />

-The steps:

-   1. Install apps and programs locally
-   2. Set up Git to sign all commits
-   3. Add public GPG key to GitHub
-   4. <a href="#ListKeys">List keys</a>
-   5. Sign Git commits
-   6. Sign Git tags
-   7. Import key to GPG on another host

 <a name="SelfService"></a>